stutrek/react-multi-page-form/README.md

     // create multi-page controls
     const {
         currentPage, // the page object
-        advance, // goes to the next page goBack, // goes back one page
+        advance, // goes to the next page, including completed pages advanceToNextIncomplete, // goes to the next incomplete page goBack, // goes back one page
         isFinal, // if this is the last page isFirst, // if this is the first page